How Succession Planning Can Make Your Business Stronger

 A clear succession process can allow your company to continue delivering the kind of service or product quality that your customers expect, even when there’s a change in leadership or management.

-When your succession planning also prompts wider training to fill skill gaps and share institutional knowledge, your business can deliver a more consistent customer experience long before the succession plan takes effect.
+When your succession planning also prompts wider training to fill skill gaps and share institutional knowledge, your business can deliver a more consistent customer experience over time.

 That can lead potentially to more loyal customers and a better brand reputation, which can help carry your company forward.